Landlords still able to offset ‘vast majority’ of costs against tax

 “Spending money in order to provide a lasting benefit to your property is considered a capital expense and these outgoings cannot ordinarily be deducted from rental income.”

-HMRC have produced a comprehensive guide to a landlord’s tax obligations here.
+HMRC have produced a comprehensive guide to landlord tax obligations.

-You can read more about Section 24 and what it means for landlords on the Simple blog here.
+You can read more about Section 24 and what it means for landlords on the Simple blog.